Printmaker

 Career prospects

-Developing an online portfolio and artists' website can be a good way of self-promoting by getting your name and examples of work out there.
+Developing an online portfolio and your own website can be a good way of self-promoting by getting your name and examples of work out there.
+It might also be worth learning additional printmaking techniques, especially digital printmaking.

-Further options, once you're established, include running classes where you teach printmaking skills or offering technical or advisory support to educational organisations.
+Once you've established yourself, you could start to run classes teaching printmaking skills or offer technical or advisory support to educational organisations.
 With substantial experience, you could manage a team of printmakers operating from shared workshop facilities.
 You might also offer other artistic and design services, as well as printing.